 Thanks to the narrowing of the nozzle shape, pressure, and accuracy increase, and thanks to an improvement in design, the grease will not just drip out of the gun.
 The pressure must reach a certain level.
 Once the correct amount of pressure has been achieved, a trigger will release the grease flow.

-This is the most basic grease gun, and the best cheap grease gun because it is manual and does not use energy.
+This is the most basic grease gun, and the cheap best grease gun because it is manual and does not use energy.
 A manual grease gun can attain a pressure level of as much as 10,000 psi.

 You can find out the top quality manual grease gun for MTB or bicycles here.

-The Pneumatic Grease Gun
+The Pneumatic Best Grease Gun

 A pneumatic grease gun will use an air compressor to pressurize air within an air hose and use that pressure to propel the grease out of the gun nozzle.